kolesa-team/goexiv/README.md

 ## Requirements

-A [libexiv2](http://www.exiv2.org) library v0.27 is required (this might also work with never versions, but it hasn't been tested).
+A [libexiv2](http://www.exiv2.org) library v0.27 is required (this might also work with newer versions, but it hasn't been tested).

 On Ubuntu, libexiv2 can be installed from the package manager (`sudo apt install libexiv2-dev`), but there is no guarantee it comes with the version needed.
 So it is safer to install it manually: